 Things were good until Adam and Eve were deceived into believing their way was better than God’s way.
 In that moment, their relationship with God changed.

-Adam and Eve made the choice to do what was right in their own eyes rather than trust that God wanted what was best for them.
+Adam and Eve chose to do what was right in their own eyes rather than trusting that what God wanted was best for them.
 We do the same daily.
 The story of Adam and Eve represents each of our hearts and the desires we struggle with.
-That desire wedges its way between us and a relationship with God.
+Those desires wedges their way between us and God.

 Take our quiz to find out how you really feel about Christmas!